mactul/powermake/examples.md

     # Search recursively into subfolders.
     files = powermake.get_files("**/*.c", "**/*.cpp")

+    # This line is optional.
+It's purpose is to enable percent elapsed display.
+    # The number of operations here is the number of files to compile (len(files))
+    # + the operation of linking everything together
+    config.nb_total_operations = len(files) + 1

     # Compile each file in the set files with the C and C++ compiler of the config object.
     # This function parallelize the compilation of each file
     # returns a set containing the path of each .o (or equivalent)